jacobtomlinson/website/content/posts/2019/2019-07-05-littlest-cuda-hub.md

 ## Background

-In my first week working at NVIDIA I have been spending some time with my previous colleagues at the Met Office to explore how the two organisations can collaborate.
+In my first week working at NVIDIA I have been spending some time with my previous colleagues at the Met Office to explore how the two organizations can collaborate.

 We decided to run a hackathon to explore how GPUs could be used to accelerate existing tools and workflows within the Met Office.
 The attendees were 10-15 people who were seasoned Python developers but had little experience with GPUs.
 There was some awareness and curiosity about CUDA and GPU acceleration but little hands on experience.

 To begin trying things out we needed a collaborative environment with access to GPUs.
 Our group was familiar with Jupyter Notebooks and we felt that asking people to SSH into a server would add unnecessary complication.
-There is a project called the [Littlest JupyterHub](https://tljh.jupyter.org/en/latest/) (tljh) which not only provides a stright forward way to install and manage Jupyter Hub on a single server but also has great documentation.
+There is a project called the [Littlest JupyterHub](https://tljh.jupyter.org/en/latest/) (tljh) which not only provides a straight forward way to install and manage Jupyter Hub on a single server but also has great documentation.
 However as we wanted to add GPU support we had to deviate from the docs a little.
 This post encapsulates the additional steps we took.

 ## Setup